Point808/PMMP_Plugins/RealTime/README.md

 Extracted plugin from old PocketMine and minor update to work on PMMP

 ### CREDIT! ###
-Credits - this seems to belong to "Guillaume351" but I couldn't find a git repo to fork from.
+Extracted plugin from old PocketMine and minor update to work on PMMP. ***Credits - this belongs to Guillaume351 but I couldn't find a git repo to fork from.

 ### USAGE ###
 /hour - get the hour